hhu-adam/lean-i18n/README.md

 If your third-party software produces a PO-file which can't be parsed (correctly) in Lean, please create a bug report here with a sample PO-file!

+## Json Files

+You can also choose to use i18next-compatiple json files instead of PO-files.
+Note however, that these are much less expressive therefore it is recommended to work with PO-files.

+To use `Json` files, set `"useJson": true` inside `.i18n/config.json`.

 ## Contribution